UMM-CSci-3601-S17/digital-display-garden-iteration-4-revolverenguardia-1/README.md

 * [Google-Charts](/Documentation/Google-Charts.md): Walks through how we implement Google Charts in Angular 2.
 * [ExcelParser](/Documentation/ExcelParser.md): Explains how the cloud-arabo and Grimaldi iterations parse excel spreadsheets.
 This wil be updated to reflect how Revolver En Guardia uses `ExcelParser.java`
 * [ExcelFileRequirements](/Documentation/ExcelFileRequirements.md): This will be updated soon to reflect some extra features that Revolver En Guardia have implemented.
+* [User Guide](/Documentation/UserGuide/DDGUserGuide-RevolverenGuardia.pdf): This is a guide that explains how the Administration and visitor interface operate.
+* [Garden Pamphlet](](/Documentation/Pamphlet.md)): A document for Steve to take to any conference to show off details about the Digital Display Garden
+* [QR Sign Suggestions]((/Documentation/QR-Sign-Suggestions.md)): Explains perhaps what might be written on the signs that also contain the QR codes

 ## Libraries used
 ### Client-Side
 * **Angular 2**
 * **Jasmine** and **Karma**
+* **Gradle**

 ### Server-Side
 * **Java**